Answer Engine Optimization

 What is FAQ schema?+

-Does FAQ schema help with AI recommendations?+
+Does FAQ schema actually increase AI citations?+

 Where does the schema go on my page?+